-Colour play is when colour is used at the right place in the right way to bring about the overall visual development of the design project.
-Using colour smoke bombs is an Instagram trend that video editors began using for colour play.
-Today, we will take a look at some classic ways in which colour play is used in print and digital design that enhances the visual development of the artwork.
-Even though we will discuss these as the colour play trends of 2023, this list is pretty much full of classics.
+Colour Play is when colour is used at the right place in the right way to bring about the overall visual development of the design project.
+Colour correction, LUTs, digital effects, photo filters and even curated set pieces, fashion and props of specific palettes are forms of Colour Play.
+Today, we will take a look at some classic ways in which Colour Play is used in print and digital design to enhance the visual outcome and development of the artwork.
+Even though we will discuss these as the colour play trends, this list is pretty much full of classics.
+Or rather, trends that will never go out of style.

 Gradients